US STOCKS-Wall St little changed in earnings, data lull

 By Sinead Carew

-May 13 (Reuters) - Wall Street’s major indexes gave up early gains to end Wednesday’s session little changed as some investors stood on the sidelines waiting for the next round of economic data at the tail end of earnings season.
+May 13 (Reuters) - Wall Street was little changed in afternoon trading on Wednesday as investors stood on the sidelines waiting for the next round of economic data at the tail end of earnings season.

 U.S. retail sales were unchanged in April as households cut back on purchases of cars and other big-ticket items and import prices fell for a 10th straight month in April and business inventories barely rose in March.